 The City Poet Laureate highlights the City of West Hollywood through the literary arts and, over a period of time, creates a new body of literary work that commemorates the diversity and vibrancy of the City.
 She serves as an official ambassador of West Hollywood’s vibrant literary culture, promoting poetry in West Hollywood, stimulating the transformative impact of poetry in the local community, and creating excitement about the written word.

-- April 6, 7 pm, West Hollywood Library: As Far as You Can See...
+- EVENT: April 6, 7 pm, West Hollywood Library: As Far as You Can See...
 Sunset Strip through the Eyes of Poets is part of 'There's Something Happening Here...Sunset Strip 1966' (a celebration of the golden anniversary of the Sunset Strip riots and the era of the late 60s).

 For questions about the City Poet Laureate program, please contact the program administrator, Mike Che, email@example.com.